SDG 10 - Strategic Initiatives

 Anti-Discrimination & Anti-Harassment Policies

-Western is committed to equity, diversity, and inclusion.
-Our policies of non-discrimination and non-harassment apply regardless of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, disability, record of offences, marital status, family status, gender identity, or gender expression.
+These policies apply across all areas of the university’s operations, including academic programs, employment practices, student services, and campus life.
+They apply regardless of prohibited grounds of discrimination in Ontario: race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, disability, record of offences, marital status, family status, gender identity, or gender expression.
+This includes a clear commitment to protect women, transgender people, and all gender expressions, and to create safe workplaces.

 - EDI policy: We recognize that equity-seeking groups include but are not limited to women, members of racialized groups (visible minorities), Indigenous peoples, persons with disabilities, and LGBTQ2S+ individuals.